 - Keeping your timber building ventilated is no less important than keeping your house well ventilated.
 This is especially true if you plan to cover up your floorboards with something (double check with an expert, that the material is suitable to do so), as moisture can become trapped between layers of non-breathable materials and build-up, leading to floors becoming rotten.

 4. Regular Seasonal Maintenance.

 - Whether you opt to build your product yourself, or have a tradesperson do it for you, don’t be afraid to tighten the odd bolt here and there.
 Your product is a life improving investment, so it’s only right to give it some love and care from time to time.
 Make sure that it’s properly treated before the rainy months, and you make adjustments to doors and window frames, when needed.

 After building your timber product, this natural construction will begin to ‘settle’.
 This means that you will likely see some natural timber imperfections appear.
 These types of natural imperfections can include:

 Please be aware that, as these are natural timber properties they are not considered as defects under our Terms & Conditions (for more information, check out our Ts&Cs here).
 However, in most cases, these imperfections will not impact the integrity or function of your timber product, and/or can easily be rectified.
-For advice on how to rectify these and for more support, please take a look at our Timber Properties Help Page, or get in touch with our Customer Services Team on firstname.lastname@example.org.
+For advice on how to rectify these and for more support, please get in touch with our Customer Services Team on firstname.lastname@example.org.